Piotrko64/wordsy/README.md

 # About

 ### Why I created this app?
-Sometimes I reading articles or watching videos in English languages.
-Sometimes I meet word that I don't know and I would like learn this new word and repeat from time to time for better memory.
+Sometimes I read articles or watch videos in English languages.
+Sometimes I meet a word that I don't know and I would like to learn this new word and repeat it from time to time for better memory.
 Wordsy resolve this problem!
 You can add any word and example sentence!
-Next You can using a several modes to better learning this!
+Next, You can use several modes to better learn this!
 <br />
 Wordsy have approximately 100 words of my authority and a big base of other simple words to learn.
 If you are Pole and you would like exercise your english** Wordsy is for you!**